 For a new provider joining a practice, plan for four to six months of lead time from start to full enrollment across all major payers.
 Starting the credentialing process before the provider’s official start date is not optional; it is a financial necessity.

-Common Credentialing Challenges and How to Avoid Them
+Common Credentialing Hurdles (And How to Avoid Them)

 Most credentialing delays and failures are preventable.
 Here are the issues that derail practices most often: